F.A.Q.#

 files, e.g. for tox or pytest, can be transferred into pyproject.toml

 .
-Google how to do it.
+Google how to do it or adapt a previous PH3 project.

 You should now be able to remove the legacy files.
 Check you didn’t break anything.